OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 A data source group can contain several channels and thus several data sources.
 This group combines these channels.
 The naming can be freely selected, but must be unique.

 A time stamp is available for each individual measuring point within a data source group.
 There are two types of data acquisition for a data source group.
 One is always after a defined distance (e.g. every 250 millimeters) and the other is the recording of measurement data at a certain frequency (e.g. 4000 Hz).
 The way the measurement data was recorded is shown in two attributes for each channel group.
-For a description see [Common Trigger Distance or Frequence](#common-trigger-distance-or-frequence).
+For a description see [\ref{common-trigger-distance-or-frequence} Common Trigger Distance or Frequence](#common-trigger-distance-or-frequence).

 #### Attributes